Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Results

-As summarized in Tab.~\ref{tab:Terminology}, several active learning strategies can be derived.
-The prediction performance was evaluated according to the ALC (Area under the Learning Curve).
-A learning curve plots AUC computed on the testing dataset, as a function of the number of labels queried~\cite{guyon2011results}.
-Tab.~\ref{tab:Performance} shows the ALC of AFT$'$, AFT$''$, AFT and AFT$^*$ comparing to RFT.
-Our comprehensive experiments have demonstrated that: \begin{enumerate}
+As summarized in \tableautorefname~\ref{tab:terminology}, several active learning strategies can be derived.
+The prediction performance was evaluated according to the Area under the Learning Curve (ALC), in which the learning curve plots AUC as a function of the number of labels queried~\citep{guyon2011results}, computed on the testing dataset. \tableautorefname~\ref{tab:main_results} shows the ALC of ACFT$_{(Q)}$, ACFT$_{(LQ)}$, AFT$_{(LQ)}$ and ACFT$_{(HQ)}$ compared with RFT.
+Our comprehensive experiments have demonstrated that:

-\item Active fine-tuning methods using entropy and diversity with majority and randomization selection can achieve better performance than random selection. \item Only using newly selected candidates for fine-tuning current model (strategy AFT$'$) is unstable because pre-trained samples may be forgotten if the classifier is only trained on the newly selected samples along the steps, leading to a lower ALC. \item AFT$''$ requires a careful parameter adjustment.
-Although its performance is acceptable, it requires the same computing time as AFT, meaning there is no advantage on continuously fine-tuning the current model. \item AFT maintains the most reliable performance in comparison with AFT$'$ and AFT$''$. \item The optimized version AFT$^*$ shares the comparable performance as AFT and outperforms occasionally by eliminating easy samples, focusing on hard samples and preventing catastrophic forgetting. \item Active selection with diversity works even poorer than RFT because it favors Pattern C, which is most likely associated with noisy labels injected through data augmentation (see Fig.~\ref{fig:QualityAssessmentDataset}~(c),~(d)). \item Majority selection (described in Sec.~\ref{sec:Majority}) can automatically handle noisy labels and overcome the drawback of diversity, especially for colonoscopy frame classification with severe noisy labels as shown in Fig.~\ref{fig:QualityAssessmentDataset}~(c),~(d).
-The majority selection involves a fewer patches within each annotation unit and saves more computation time. \end{enumerate}
+\begin{enumerate} \item ACFT$_{(Q)}$ considers only newly selected candidates for fine-tuning, resulting in an unstable CNN performance due to the catastrophic forgetting of the previous samples; \item ACFT$_{(LQ)}$ requires a careful parameter adjustment.
+Although its performance is acceptable, it requires the same computing time as AFT$_{(LQ)}$, indicating that there is no advantage to continually fine-tuning the current CNN; \item AFT$_{(LQ)}$ shows the most reliable performance compared with ACFT$_{(Q)}$ and ACFT$_{(LQ)}$; \item The optimized version, ACFT$_{(HQ)}$, shows comparable performance to AFT$_{(LQ)}$ and occasionally outperforms AFT$_{(LQ)}$ by eliminating easy samples, focusing on hard samples, and preventing catastrophic forgetting. \end{enumerate}